Something big’s happened at your company. You’ve landed a significant contract and smashed your quarterly targets.

 When done correctly, PESO boosts authority, creates strong partnerships with influencers and journalists, provides incentives to readers, amplifies a message and more.

-B2B PR firms aren’t solely focused on networking with journalists anymore.
+B2B PR agencies aren’t solely focused on networking with journalists anymore.
 They’re creating video content; building and managing LinkedIn and Facebook pages; creating gifs to attract eyeballs on Facebook and Twitter.

 They’re driving targeted leads to sales funnels; they’re emailing interested prospects; they’re boosting sales, all with creative content.
 They’re also attracting influencers, building partnerships with journalists, and attracting publicity with amazing creative campaigns.